MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 ## Debugging

-To see debug logs and to interact with the demo using a command line interface, connect a USB-UART converter to the UART1 pins in the GPIO header of the curiosity board and open a UART terminal in the PC with settings **_115200 8N1_**.
+To see debug logs and to interact with the demo using a command line interface, connect a USB-UART converter to the UART1 pins in the GPIO header of the Curiosity board and open a UART terminal in the PC with settings **_115200 8N1_**.
 Issue the **_help_** command to see a list of available commands.

 > UART Tx and Rx pins are marked in the GPIO Header silkscreen